 Given the effect that these pages have on either your money or your life, these are ranked to a higher standard than non-YMYL pages.
 To be considered high-quality (and make your way to to the top of the search results), YMYL pages need to establish Expertise, Authoritativeness and Trustworthiness (EAT).

 - About Us Page – The About Us page is, apart from the Home and Contact Us page, the most visited page on any website.
-So spend some time on this.
-Keep it concise yet informative.
+So, spend some time on this; keep it concise yet informative.
 How would you describe your business in one sentence to someone who knows nothing about your product and services?
-Think of it as your company’s elevator pitch and emphasise your USP/SMP in as short and engaging sentences as possible.
-If you work in a technical or regulated industry, include bios of SME team members and don’t forget to link to their LinkedIn bios (if appropriate).
+Think of it as your company’s elevator pitch and emphasise your USP/SMP in short and engaging sentences.
+If you work in a technical or regulated industry, include bios of your team members and don’t forget to link to their LinkedIn bios (if appropriate).

 - High Quality and Regular Content – By posting relevant and accurate content on a regular basis, you’re telling search engines like Google that you’re up to speed on the latest industry knowledge.
 For highly regulated organisations in the medical, legal, or financial sector, this is critical.

-- Go Mobile – Google started indexing Mobile first this year, so, if your website isn’t mobile optimised or at least mobile-friendly then you need to get that fixed.
+- Go Mobile – Google started indexing Mobile first this year, so, if your website isn’t mobile optimised or at least mobile-friendly, then you need to get that fixed.
+Like yesterday.

-- Practice good SEO – Remember in the old western films where the Villains wore the Black hats, and the Good Guys always wore the White Hats?
+- Practice good SEO – Remember in the old-style western films where the Villains wore the Black hats, and the Heroes wore White Hats?
 Don’t be a Black Hat – Use White Hat Techniques.
-If you’re not sure which techniques are Black and which are White, check out this infographic from Cognitive SEO for a brief overview.
+If you’re not sure which SEO techniques are Black and which are White, check out this infographic from Cognitive SEO for a brief overview.

 2. SEO does not have an on/off button

 “Let’s put our competitor names in our keywords and that way we can appear when people look for our competitor?”.